OaklandPeters/py-arithmetic-units/to-do.md

 # Next task
+* Write meets.py - do via the registry system
+    - Tree.__meets__
+* change generic parameters on Tree --> to be parameters for Node, and NOT Domain
 * Test fold
 * Unittests: more for join - Node(...).join()
 * Confirm - that Node.value is also a Leaf